ivee-tech/iv-3d-editor-case-study/README.md

 To be honest, I was prepared to leave this feature out, thinking it might be difficult to integrate dynamic content in a component.
 Aurelia came to rescue though and this is an eye opener of how powerful Aurelia is.
 Behind its simplicity there are a lot of complex features which developer can reuse and take advantage of.
 After checking the documentation and after digging in a few Stack Overflow questions, I found that there is a neat way to override the view strategy of a component.

 This is the code of my **ContentPanel** component which uses the **ViewCompiler** service to create the component view at runtime, based on content provided by a custom model (**AdditionalContent**).
-If you look at the code, there is a binding context hook into the view, which means that even after the initial creation, the view will be updated if the content changes, as it happens with a normal, static template.
+If you check the code, there is a binding context hooked into the view, which means that even after the initial creation, the view will be updated if the content changes, as it happens with a normal, static template.
 And these features are out of the box, without installing any additional plugin, 3rd party library or framework!
 I love Aurelia, because things just work!

 ```ts
 import {inject, noView, ViewCompiler, ViewSlot, Container, ViewResources, bindable} from 'aurelia-framework';